Sumio Harada: Career

-In 1987 Harada began photographing mountain goats in the Canadian Rockies.
+In 1987, Harada began photographing mountain goats in the Canadian Rockies.
 In 1994, he relocated to Northwest Montana to focus on photographing mountain goats inside Glacier National Park.

 In 1995, his work was first widely circulated when his photographs were published in an issue of National Geographic.

-In 2008 Harada published his first wildlife photography book Mountain Goats of Glacier National Park which documents the seasonal change of mountain goats.
+In 2008, Harada published his first wildlife photography book Mountain Goats of Glacier National Park which documents the seasonal change of mountain goats.

-The following year, in 2009 he published his first DVD titled The Breaths of Glacier, which showcases the 4 seasons throughout Glacier National Park.
+In 2009, he published his first DVD titled The Breaths of Glacier, which showcases the 4 seasons throughout Glacier National Park.

-In 2016 he published his latest book Wild Harmony of Glacier National Park which took 8 years to create and focuses on the unique ecosystem that mountain goats belong to.
+In 2016, he published his latest book Wild Harmony of Glacier National Park which took 8 years to create and focuses on the unique ecosystem that mountain goats belong to.

 Harada has more recently decided to shoot videos in order to document the entire life cycle of mountain goats in Glacier National Park.
-Outside of his books his images have been published in National Wildlife, Geo, Canadian Wildlife, Ranger Rick, Montana Magazine, and National Geographic.
+Outside of his books, his images have been published in National Wildlife, Geo, Canadian Wildlife, Ranger Rick, Montana Magazine, and National Geographic.